 d) Cable operators could cherry pick which channels they took on their networks which were also restricted by analogue bandwidth, and so again securing a stable and substantial audience was a problem (thus the desire to change to DTH systems) Even in 1991, out of 132mln TV homes, there was only 25mln cable connections across EU

-politicians, was collapsing, and satellite and cable was retreating, but
+for by the politicians, was collapsing, and satellite and cable was retreating,

-increasingly successfully so, into predominantly national services offered by
+but increasingly successfully so, into predominantly national services offered

 f) Legal: TVWF 1989 (and the 1997 and the 2003-07 ‘Audio Visual Media Services’ directive updates to TVWF ) confirm the principle) broadcasters only have to obey the media regs for country in which they are domiciled – where they have your main HQ.
 They do not have to take into account every regs of every country to which you broadcast – which would have a been a real pain.